uccdga/site/_pages/building.md

 3. **Christ**: Represented by Greek letters, showing Jesus as the beginning and the end.
 4. **Descending Dove**: Symbolizes the Holy Spirit.
 5. **Covenant of Work and Grace**: The scroll of the law and the Ark of the Covenant represent God’s justice and mercy.

-## Additional Historical Information

-The history of The United Church spans back to the 19th century.
-In 1870, Presbyterians bought the Barlow property and laid the cornerstone in 1871.
-The church has had 15 pastors, with Rev. Jim Kerr serving the longest tenure at 28 years.
-The church was renovated and renamed The United Church in 1961, reflecting the unity between the Presbyterian and American Baptist congregations.
-Significant events include:

-- **1942**: The American Baptist Church was destroyed by fire.
-- **1947**: Baptists began worshipping jointly with the Presbyterians.
-- **1973**: The Christian Education Building was erected.
-- **1990**: Rev. James Kerr began his pastorate.
-- **2015**: A new pipe organ was completed.
-- **2018-2019**: A Building Preservation Project restored windows, brickwork, and the front door.

 We are proud to celebrate the beauty, history, and rich symbolism of our building, which continues to inspire and guide us as we worship and serve the community.